 To expedite your visit, please remember to bring the following things to your initial appointment:

 - Medical and dental insurance information if applicable

 - Referral form from your dentist if given.

 - List of current medications

-- X-rays or CT scans from your dentist or referring provider if applicable and not emailed by your provider
+- X-rays or CT scans given to you from your dentist or referring provider or emailed by your provider.

 - All decision makers for your treatment

 - A parent or legal guardian if under 18